grafana/loki/docs/sources/clients/promtail/logrotation.md

 Out of all these logging drivers only `local` (default) and `json-file` supports log rotation.
 You configure following `log-opts` under `/etc/docker/daemon.json`

-1. `max-size` - The maximum size of the log before it is rolled.
+1. `max-size` - The maximum size of the log file before it is rotated.
 A positive integer plus a modifier representing the unit of measure (k, m, or g).
-Defaults to 20m.
+Defaults to `20m` (20 megabytes).
 2. `max-file` - The maximum number of log files that can be present.
 If rolling the logs creates excess files, the oldest file is removed.
 A positive integer.
 Defaults to 5.

 Example `/etc/docker/daemon.json`: